Current Construction Industry Insights in Australia

 Answers to the questions we get most often about these industry issues and how to use these insights for your construction business.

-Rachelle Hare and Shannon Drew write the published analysis directly.
-Rachelle is a Construction Lawyer, Commercial Manager and Business Adviser with more than 25 years of construction industry experience including senior in-house roles at Tier 1 contractors and top-tier law firms.
-Shannon is a Fractional CFO, Management Accountant and Business Adviser with more than 25 years of construction industry experience.
-The work is shaped by the engagements they are running with clients, not by content marketing briefs.
+Rachelle Hare and Shannon Drew write the analysis directly.
+Rachelle is a Construction Lawyer, Commercial Manager and Business Adviser with more than 25 years of construction industry experience, including senior in-house roles at Tier 1 contractors and top-tier law firms.
+Shannon is a Management Accountant, Costs Accountant, Fractional CFO and Business Adviser with more than 25 years of construction industry experience.

-We focus on the issues that are affecting our clients most heavily right now.
-The Construction Cost Crisis is the largest current issue, driven by the 2026 fuel crisis and its effects on materials, margins and contracts.
-Brisbane 2032 readiness is the second, driven by the run-up to Olympic infrastructure delivery.
-Construction Business Structuring is the third, driven by the structuring conversations we are having with growing construction businesses across Queensland.
+We focus on the issues hitting our clients most heavily right now.
+The Construction Cost Crisis covers the 2026 fuel crisis and its effects on materials, margins and contracts.
+Brisbane 2032 Olympics Readiness covers the run-up to Olympic infrastructure delivery.
+Construction Business Structuring covers the structuring conversations we are having with growing construction businesses across Queensland.

 News reports a story.
 We write about issues we are advising on directly, with a view to giving construction business owners and leadership teams something they can use commercially, contractually or operationally.
 Every piece is grounded in client work, contract review, financial review or commercial advisory we have run inside or alongside construction businesses.

 Yes.
-The 3 Construction Issues currently published are the issues affecting our clients most heavily right now.
-As the industry shifts and new pressures emerge, we will publish additional Construction Issues here.
+The 3 Construction Industry Issues currently published are the issues hitting our clients most heavily right now.
+As the industry shifts and new pressures emerge, we will publish additional Construction Industry Issues here.

 The fastest way to translate the issues we write about into specific commercial, contractual or financial decisions for your construction business is a fixed-price Strategy Session with Rachelle and Shannon.
 Sessions are positioned at $550 to $750 plus GST depending on complexity.
 You can also call us direct on (07) 3063 3373.